FSoft-AI4Code/AgileCoder/README.md

 ## Installation
+To install the latest version, please clone this repository and then run the command

+``
+pip install -e AgileCoder
+``

 Our library is now available on Pypi, so it can be easily installed by

 ``
 pip install agilecoder
 ``

+Note: The current version available on PyPI does not support the demonstration

 We currently supports Azure OpenAI service, so please set following environment variables: